rpi-ws281x/rpi-ws281x-go/README.md

   <img src="https://i.imgur.com/jodJKUp.png" width="600" title="Hardware setup">
 </p>

-In this circuit, the 4050 is a driver that convert the 3.3V of the Raspberry Pi to the 5V needed by the ws2811 chip.
-The led matrix is connected by an external power supply that provides the required current.
+In this circuit, the 4050 is a driver that converts the 3.3V of the Raspberry Pi to the 5V needed by the ws2811 chip.
+The LED matrix is connected by an external power supply that provides the required current.

-Here is the the result of the "Swiss" example:
+Here is the result of the "Swiss" example:

 <p align="center">
   <img src="https://i.imgur.com/pgdvBY0.jpg" width="600" title="Swiss Example">